 It’s time now to look to the future and plan a new playground that caters for all abilities and age groups.

-We understand that this playground has been the source of many great memories for generations of families.
-We encourage you to share them through the link below.
+We understand that this playground has been the source of many great memories for generations of families and we encourage you to share them by clicking through to the Share your memories page.

 Thomas Street Park is home to a much-loved wooden fort playground, which was developed via a community initiative in the mid-1980s.
 The project used a model, developed by American Robert Lethers, and was ground-breaking at the time in the capacity for residents to be actively involved in the funding and construction.